Knowledge Hub

 Start with the business impact, then explain only the technical detail needed for the decision.
 Simple language is a strength when the audience is mixed.

-Know your role level, market range, evidence and priorities.
-A calm salary conversation is easier when you can explain your value clearly.
+Know the professional's role level, market range, evidence and priorities.
+A calm salary conversation is easier when a candidate can explain professional value clearly.

 Why changing jobs can raise salary

 Internal raises are often limited by bands and budgets.
-Changing jobs can reset your market value, especially when you have stronger evidence and clearer positioning.
+Changing jobs can reset market value, especially when a learner has stronger evidence and clearer positioning.

 How to grow from mid-level to senior